 The city has a rich cultural heritage, as well as an intense (African influenced) culinairy base.

-The national park Chapada Diamantina (also known as the "Brazilian Grand Canyon" is only some 450kms away from Salvador and for those who have very little time it could even be visited in 1 day only about 1 year ago
+The national park Chapada Diamantina (also known as the "Brazilian Grand Canyon" is only some 450kms away from Salvador and for those who have very little time it could even be visited in 1 day only over 1 year ago